 The slow-moving vehicles (trucks with loads) may impact on road safety on the minor road at the intersection of the site and on the N7 and R27.
-Road signs, erected to address the additional impact of the slow-moving vehicles, will neutralize this impact and conflict that may arise at the junction to these high order roads.
+Road signs, erected to address the additional impact of the slow-moving vehicles, will decrease the impact and conflict that may arise at the junction to these high order roads.

 The intensity of the impact caused by the increase of traffic is negative and of low significance.
-Mitigation measures will change the impact to be of less negative in significance.
+Mitigation measures will change the impact to be of less significant, yet still negative.